 Hutchinson erupted in fury, demanding again that the ministers be forced to swear an oath that they were telling the truth.
 “Whereupon the court being weary of the clamor, and that all mouths might be stopped, required three of the ministers to take an oath, and thereupon they confirmed their former testimony.”

-Seeing all hope of human help dissolving, Hutchinson began talking about how God had revealed herself to her, “and made her know what she had to do”.
+Seeing all hope of human help dissolving, Hutchinson began talking about how God had revealed himself to her, “and made her know what she had to do”.
 Winthrop, “perceiving whereabout she went, interrupted her, and would have kept her to the matter in hand, but seeing her very unwilling to be taken off, he permitted her to proceed.”
 The last thing Winthrop wanted was to give a soapbox to this charismatic woman.
 He saw that the Court was at last making headway on the charge of slandering the ministers, and wanted to keep that “matter in hand” now that there was sworn testimony that Hutchinson had committed sedition.
 We will never know what she did or said to make it clear to him that she was “very unwilling to be taken off”, but Hutchinson succeeded in being allowed to make her statement, and it is here that she condemned herself to banishment.

 She began to preach her doctrine in the court, describing “the manner of God’s dealing with her, and how he revealed himself to her, and made her know what she had to do.”
 Hutchinson said she fought against the realization that all ministers were hypocrites for a full year before God